Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Redistricting Commissions: Counterfactual Policy Analysis

+We visualize the impact of each reform structure using a seats-votes curve.
+Seats-votes curves are often used to study a measure of partisan bias, operationalized as the difference in the share of seats and votes at a given point on the curve \citep{tufte1973pb, king1987democratic, katz2020}.
+A seats-votes curve for which a 50\% vote share translates exactly to a 50\% seat share represents the baseline for partisan bias.
 We approximate the seats-votes curve around 50\% vote share as a line, and estimate the effect of reforms on its slope and intercept separately.
 Up to a linear transformation, the slope corresponds to responsiveness and the intercept to seat share.
-These two outcome variables are differenced using the simulation sets, as discussed in Section~\ref{sec-estimation}.
+These two outcome variables are differenced using the simulation sets, and a regression model is fit to these differenced outcomes, as discussed in Section~\ref{sec-estimation}.

-We find that nationwide adoption of commissions would generally reduce partisan bias, but the extent of this reduction largely depends on details of commission structure.
-The model predicts that all commission structures would reduce the existing Republican advantage in the House driven by both the inefficient geographic distribution of Democratic voters \citep{chen_cottrell_2016, chen_rodden_2015} and net partisan manipulation favoring Republicans \citep{kenny2023widespread}.